 The real practice of spintop play enhances the interrelation of cognition, emotion and movement and embodied cognition theories, which find the meaning-making in action (Wilson, 2002).
 In the case of the play theory, it highlights the significance of looking at how various forms of play develop specific temporal and sensory experiences, which form the way the children deal with uncertainty, persistence and enjoyment.
+From an evolutionary and experiential perspective, such forms of play support persistence, intrinsic motivation, and joy through repeated engagement rather than externally imposed goals.

 6.4 Reconsidering Contemporary Play Ecologies

 In the play ecologies of the modern world, the toys of the spintop encourage re-evaluation of the meaning of a rich play environment.
 Instead of framing the traditional toys as outdated or less superior to the technologically superior toys, this analysis casts them as the complementary toys that fulfill one of the aspects of the play that are neglected in contemporary usage.
-Spintop play reflects the way in which non-digital toys can be used to facilitate exploratory, mastery-oriented, imaginative and social play without using external programming or adult mediation.
+Spintop play reflects the way in which non-digital toys can be used to facilitate exploratory, mastery-oriented, imaginative and social play without using external programming or adult mediation (Smirnova, E, Nieves-Rosa, A. 2018).

 To play scholarship, this standpoint suggests a more ecological approach to the environment of play as one that appreciates diversity in resources, rhythms and styles of participation.
 Spintop play is a reminder that innovation is not the only way play cultures are formed and that the theoretical models of play should take into consideration not only the former but also the latter.
+Research on guided and open-ended play further suggests that minimally structured materials allow children to remain active agents in shaping play experiences, even within contemporary learning environments (Weisberg et al., 2018).

-6.5 Implications for Future Play Research
+6.5 Limitations and Future Research

-Lastly, this analysis leads to the fact that more play-based studies are needed where toys are viewed as active contributors to play systems and not mere instruments (Vansdadiya, R. P., & Gondaliya, P. R., 2024).
-Play Spintop provides a good argument to examine how material affordance, bodily action and cultural context interrelate to create a sustained play.
-The conceptual strategies used in other traditional or neglected types of play can be applied in future play studies to help create a more holistic and theoretically sound knowledge base of play.
+The following limitations inherent in the design of the concept and theoretical nature of this study should be acknowledged.
+First, the study is not based on primary empirical data or observational/ experimental outcomes.
+Thus, the play processes addressed—exploration, mastery, imaginative extension and social negotiation—are theorized rather than empirical in nature and should not be understood as claims about frequency, prevalence or developmental outcomes.

+Second, the study purposefully focuses on theoretical contributions in play studies.
+Although developmental frameworks are used as a backdrop to the conversation, the article does not compare cognitive, motor, emotional and social development with standardized assessment tools or longitudinal measures.
+The emphasis is on the developmental emergence of play as a process from embodied interactions with material affordances, rather than developing measurements/assessments or testing the effectiveness of interventions (Vansdadiya, R. P., & Gondaliya, P. R., 2024).

+In the future, researchers might complement this conceptualization by notably exploring this conjectured building block empirically.
+Observational, ethnographic, or mixed methodology studies might further explore the ways top play is conducted in disparate cultural, educational and age contexts.
+In analogue material, comparative studies between traditional materials (i.e. simple toys) and their high-tech counterparts might be helpful in revealing how different affordances of play materials impact on the processes of play, attention, embodiment and social interaction.
+Furthermore, longitudinal and design research might investigate how old toys like spintops could become in meaningful ways part of modern play contexts as well as educational practices without causing them to lose their open-ended process-oriented potential.

 7. Conclusion: Reclaiming Simple Toys in Play Scholarship